kexiZeroing/kexiZeroing.github.io/src/posts/js-prototype-class-proxy.md

 description: ""
 added: "Aug 4 2020"
 tags: [js]
-updatedDate: "Apr 2 2024"
+updatedDate: "Aug 4 2024"
 ---

 ## The prototype chain
 JavaScript is a bit confusing for developers experienced in class-based languages like Java or C++, as it is dynamic and does not provide a class implementation (the `class` keyword is introduced in ES2015, but is syntactical sugar, JavaScript remains prototype-based).

-When it comes to inheritance, JavaScript only has one construct: objects.
-Each object has a private property which holds a link to another object called its **prototype**.
+Each JavaScript object has a private property which holds a link to another object called its **prototype**.
 That prototype object has a prototype of its own, and so on until an object is reached with `null` as its prototype.
 By definition, `null` has no prototype, and acts as the final link in this prototype chain.

 When trying to access a property of an object, the property will not only be sought on the object but on the prototype of the object, the prototype of the prototype, and so on until either a property with a matching name is found or the end of the prototype chain is reached.